mintyfrankie/project-elissa/README.md

 ## Introduction

 The repository is a monorepo for the Project Elissa.
 It intends to build a recommendation interface for feminine hygienic products based on their price, quality, customer reviews as well as users' preference.
+Based on the information and reviews scraped on an e-Commerce website, we proceed to analyse the documents with Natural Language Processing in order to gather users' opinion around a feminin hygenic product.

 **The project is for educational purposes only and is not to be used commercially.
 The creators accept no liability for any misuse or damages.
 Use at your own risk.**